KingSimpa69/markets/README.md

      ```

 3. **Make Changes:**
-   - Make your changes or additions to the codebase.
+   - Add you market and NFT project details to the JSON file.

 4. **Commit Changes:**
-   - Commit your changes with a descriptive commit message.
+   - Commit your changes with the NAME OF YOUR NFT PROJECT.
      ```bash
      git commit -m "YOUR PROJECT NAME"
      ```